What do we do?

 We can help readers:

-- Develop individualized strategies to increase the ease and speed at which they read
+- Develop strategies to increase the ease and speed at which they read.

-- Develop and implement strategies for improving comprehension for all types of reading
+- Develop and implement strategies for improving reading comprehension.

 We can help presenters: